Saving water at home

 Change your single flush toilet to a 4-star dual flush toilet and you'll save about 25,000 litres of water a year.

 Make your single flush toilet more water efficient by adjusting the float valve in the cistern or installing a cistern weight.

 Adjusting the float valve will reduce the amount of water needed to fill your cistern for each flush.

 Using a cistern weight means you control how much water is used for each flush when you hold the button down.
-Try putting a 2 litre milk container, filled with water, in the cistern.

 Check your toilet isn't leaking.
 Place a small piece of dry toilet paper at the back of the toilet bowl and check that it stays dry until the next flush.
 You can also place some drops of food dye in the cistern.
 Toilet cisterns shouldn't release any water between flushes.
 A leaking toilet can waste over 16,000 litres of water a year.